-Based on the output of Table 5, the value of $t = -0.188$ and $Sig = 0.852$ (2 - tailed.
-Value of $Sig > 0.05$ and H_0 which states $\mu_1 = \mu_2$ is accepted.
-It can be concluded that the average pre-test score for the control class and experimental class is the same.
-Because the average pretest scores for the control class and experimental class are the same, the two classes can be
+Based on the output of Table 5, the value of t = -0.188 and Sig = 0.852 (2-tailed.
+Value of Sig > 0.05 and H_0 which states $\mu_1 = \mu_2$ is accepted.
+It can be concluded that the average pre-test scores for the control class and experimental class is the same.
+Because the average pre-test scores for the control class and experimental class are the same, the two classes can be given different treatments.
+The control class was given no drill method and the experimental class was given the drill method.
+After students were given integer material using the drill method in learning in the experimental class, students were given a post-test in the control class and experimental class.